bahrus/custom-enhancements/README.md

 const enhancementInstance = await oElement.enhancements.whenResolved(enhancementInfo);
 ```

 Both of these methods would see if the enhancement has already been attached, and if so, pass that back.
-If not, the method will cause an instance of the class constructor returned by the enhancer option, then call attachedCallback and attributeChangedCallback (if applicable) in the same order as is done with custom elements, before returning the instance.
+If not, the method will cause an instance of the class constructor returned by the *attach* option, then call attachedCallback and attributeChangedCallback (if applicable) in the same order as is done with custom elements, before returning the instance.

 The whenResolved promise is returned after the developer sets: